Apple CEO faces tough questions about app store competition - WTMJ

 “At least what I’ve seen so far, that really wasn’t the result of competition, (but) the pressure you were feeling,” Gonzalez Rogers told Cook.
 Apple’s app store practices are being examined by regulators and lawmakers in the U.S. and Europe while Epic pursues its case.

 Gonzalez Rogers is expected to elaborate issues still weighing on her mind Monday when she plans to pose questions to lawyers on both sides while they make their final points before she takes the matter under submission.
-It is expected to take several weeks or even months before the judge issues decision that could reshape the technology landscape.
+The judge said she hopes to release her decision before Aug.
+13 in a written ruling that could reshape the technology landscape.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.